code-saturne/code_saturne/doc/doxygen/user_guide/advanced_setup.md

 particular for the *unsteady rotor/stator* model), boundary faces are joined by the solver during the computation, based on the current rotor position.
-It is thus important to be aware that the success of a joining operation is strongly dependant on the
+It is thus important to be aware that the success of a joining operation is strongly dependent on the
 \underline quality of the mesh at the interface.
 More precisely, the refinement must be as similar as possible at both sides of the interface.
 Moreover, it is reminded that the tolerance parameter of a joining is a fraction of the shortest edge linked with a vertex of a joined face.
-Consequently, cells with high aspect ratios where the refinement in the azimutal \f$\theta\f$ direction is much coarser than those in one of the two others can also lead to a joining failure.
+Consequently, cells with high aspect ratios where the refinement in the azimuthal \f$\theta\f$ direction is much coarser than those in one of the two others can also lead to a joining failure.
 In particular, the user should be careful to avoid elongated viscous layer type cells in curved areas such as a rotor-stator interface.